intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

    substantial comments are received in response to the community call for comments, the RSAB may return the draft to the RSWG to consider those comments and make revisions to address the feedback received.
-In parallel with the community call for comment, the RSAB shall also consider the proposal.
+In parallel with the community call for comments, the RSAB shall also consider the proposal.

-7. If the scope of the revisions made in the previous step is large, an additional community call for comment should be issued by the RSAB, and the feedback received should be considered by the RSWG.
+7. If the scope of the revisions made in the previous step is substantial, an additional community call for comments should be issued by the RSAB, and the feedback received should be considered by the RSWG.

 8. Once the RSWG chairs confirm that concerns received during the